 Like the timing data, existing per-event displacement data for the Taylorsville fault are also sparse and poorly constrained.
-Prior to the present investigation, per-event displacements on the Taylorsville fault had been estimated for just two earthquakes: one at the AGRA geotechnical site discussed above (0.5-0.7 m; Solomon, 1998; see also Hylland and others, 2014), and one at the Pioneer Industrial Park (1.2-1.5 m; Keaton and others, 1987) about 7 km south of the AGRA site.
-The displacement estimate from the AGRA site compares favorably with the average per-event displacement documented at the Baileys Lake site on the Granger fault (0.5 \pm 0.1 m).
+Prior to the present investigation, per-event displacement estimates on the Taylorsville fault had been published for just two earthquakes: one at the AGRA geotechnical site discussed above (0.5-0.7 m; Solomon, 1998; see also Hylland and others, 2014) and one at the Pioneer Industrial Park (1.2-1.5 m; Keaton and others, 1987) about 7 km south of the AGRA site (figure 2).
+The displacement estimate from the AGRA site compares favorably with the mean per-event displacement documented at the Baileys Lake site on the Granger fault ( $0.5 \pm$ 0.1 m).
 The larger displacement estimate of Keaton and others (1987), which was based on cross-cutting geomorphic relations and a single vertical displacement measurement in a trench exposure, is from near the middle of the WVFZ, whereas the Baileys Lake and AGRA sites are near the northern end of the mapped traces of the WVFZ.
 Displacement may decrease to the north, and/or a displacement of 1.2-1.5 m may be more representative of maximum displacement for the WVFZ than average displacement (Hylland and others, 2014).

-Three fault trenches were excavated in the vicinity of our Airport East site in August 2014 as part of a pre-development fault setback study by GCS Geoscience (figure 4), and we were given the opportunity to observe the exposures.
-Although this investigation did not produce any quantitative earthquake timing data, it showed the variability in near-surface expression of fault slip (discrete shear versus monoclinal folding) over relatively short distances along the fault, and this proved extremely useful in making the final decision for the location of our trenches.
+GCS Geoscience excavated three fault trenches in the vicinity of our Airport East site in August 2014 as part of a pre-development fault setback study (figure 4), and we were given the opportunity to observe the exposures.
+Although this investigation did not produce any quantitative earthquake timing data, it showed the variability in near-surface expression of fault slip (discrete shear versus monoclinal folding) over relatively short distances along the strike of the fault, and this proved very useful in making the final decision for the location of our trenches.